bsreeram08/Cogni-Docs/README.md

 Notes:

-- Providers self-register via `src/*/providers/index.ts` side-effect imports.
+- Providers self-register via `app/*/providers/index.ts` side-effect imports (e.g., `app/embeddings/providers/index.ts`, `app/storage/providers/index.ts`).
 - Adding a provider is as simple as adding a new file that calls `register*Provider()`.
 - Old variables like `STORAGE_PROVIDER`, `EMBEDDING_PROVIDER`, `CHROMA_URL`, `XENOVA_MODEL` are supported for backward-compat in parsing, but are deprecated.